timelyportfolio/rChartsExtra/d3pie/index.md

 ### Violate a Design Principle of rCharts

-**Please note that these examples uses a big hairy nested list which violates the author of rCharts Ramnath's design principles.**  However, this requires no extra code or refClasses, so these ugly nested lists are a nice way to experiment with d3pie.
+**Please note that these examples use a big hairy nested list which violates the author of rCharts Ramnath's design principles.**  However, this requires no extra code or refClasses, so these ugly nested lists are a nice way to experiment with d3pie.
 Just look at one, and you will probably quickly understand why Ramnath avoids them.

 ```r